luke3359767/englishisp/ISP/ISP/src/pages/Aestheticism Literature/index.md

 The second text is a <b>short story</b> also written by Oscar Wilde.
 The story was written for children, which offers its youngest readers numerous aesthetic elements.
 The story was related to aestheticism.
 The form of social moral criticism is a satire on the vision of bourgeois utilitarianism and doubts and beliefs on ordinary people in the Victorian era: the relationship between beauty and morality, and the moral code of femininity.
 Finally, the discourse of utilitarianism and the joy of opposing the study of beauty are combined with the vision of aestheticism, advocating "art for the sake of art".
 </br>
 </br>
 The Happy Prince rejects the idea of connecting the pleasure of art and its beauty with happiness.
 This combination refers to the specific interpretation of the aestheticism made by Pater in his book The Renaissance.
 Pater suggests that wise men should find their happiness in the enjoyment of the best pleasures of art (191).
-The Happy Prince also spends his life enjoying pleasure
+The Happy Prince also spends his life enjoying the pleasure

->“In the daytime I played with my companions in the garden, and in the evening I led the dance in the Great Hall […] everything about me was so beautiful” (Wilde 280)
+>“In the daytime, I played with my companions in the garden, and in the evening I led the dance in the Great Hall […] everything about me was so beautiful” (Wilde 280)

-During his life, the Prince succeeded in ignoring any pain; however, this pain was ironically imposed upon him when he died as a retribution for having been self-centred.
+During his life, the Prince succeeded in ignoring any pain; however, this pain was ironically imposed upon him when he died as retribution for having been self-centred.

->“My courtiers called me the Happy Prince, and happy indeed I was, if pleasure be happiness” (Wilde 280).
+>“My courtiers called me the Happy Prince, and happy indeed I was if pleasure is happiness” (Wilde 280).

- After he becomes a status, he finally see the poverty and misery of poor lower-class.
+ After he becomes a status, he finally sees the poverty and misery of the poor lower-class.
 In addition to the questioning of moral standards in "Happy Prince", this story also raises a satire aimed at key members of Victorian society.
 It mocks the bourgeoisie, especially their obsession with assigning any value.
 For example, one of the Town councillors attempts to extract a benefit from The Happy Prince status.
  >"'He is as beautiful as a weathercock,' remarked one of the Town Councillors who wished to gain a reputation for having artistic tastes; 'only not quite so useful,' he added, fearing lest people should think him unpractical, which he really was not" (Wilde 279).

  Finally, the bourgeoisie is being mocked due to their hypocrisy and lack of intelligence:
 >"'Dear me!
 How shabby the Happy Prince looks!' he said.
 'How shabby, indeed!' cried the Town Councillors, who always agreed with the Mayor" (Wilde 285).

-From the work above, we can see how Wilde mock the Victorian bourgeoisie using his believe of aesthetism in the story.
-It also happen in the next text, which is more extragrated.
+From the work above, we can see how Wilde mocks the Victorian bourgeoisie using his belief in aestheticism in the story.
+It also happens in the next text, which is more exaggerated.

 ## The Importance of Being Earnest